mattbport/secondusertests/documentation/second round questions.md

 Using the whiteboard, draw a Soundable Chooser for the following scenario:

 You want a Chooser which will select and play two out of three samples; `drums.wav`, `bass.wav`, and `guitar.wav`.
-You want all the samples to play four times before stopping, and you want the drums to be twice as likely to be selected as the other samples.
+You want the samples to loop, and you want the drums to be twice as likely to be selected as any other sample.

 ## S3: Infinity weight
-*Video introducing infinity weight and the priority seating and lottery analogy, with visual aids*
+*Video introducing infinity weight and the priority seating and lottery analogy*

 ### Understanding